as595/MingoLoTSS/README.md

 #### Field down-select

 For many catalogued objects, FITS files from multiple LoTSS fields are recovered.
 In a number of cases FITS files were found to contain only NaN values, where the object was just outside the field of view for a particular LoTSS field.
-These files were removed.
+These files were removed (`validation.py`).

 For objects that still had multiple FITS maps associated with them the preferred file was selected based on two criteria: (i) the angular separation between the catalogued position of the source and the centre of the FITS image, and (ii) the percentage of NaN-valued pixels in the image.
 Four cases were identified: